noegabriel/NEAT-Algorithm-Applied-To-Financial-Markets/README.md

 ### Inputs

-For the inputs, we will use 4 indicators : a volume indicator (RVOL), a volatility indicator (VIX), a momentum indicator (RSI), a trend indicator (MACD) with 2 lines which are a 12 and a 26 relative exponential moving average.
+For the inputs, we will use 4 technical indicators :
+- volume indicator (RVOL)
+- volatility indicator (VIX)
+- momentum indicator (RSI)
+- trend indicator (MACD) represents 2 inputs

+And 3 macroeconomic indicators :
+- Sticky Price Consumer Price Index (STICKCPIM157SFRBATL)
+- AAA bonds yield (DAAA)
+- unemployement rate (UNRATE)

+In total we have 8 inputs for our NEAT algorithm that we normalize between 0 and 1.

 ```Python
 # Function